Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Pop elements from the list structure from the left in a blocking manner, parameters as follows:
+Pop an element from the left side of a list structure in a blocking manner, parameters are as follows:

 Parameter |